-Populations covered by governments that have declared a climate emergency now exceed 34 million citizens in four English-speaking countries and Switzerland, with 19 million of these living in the United Kingdom, meaning more than 40 per cent of the UK population.
+Populations covered by local governments that have declared a climate emergency: 65 million citizens in 13 countries, with 29 million of these living in the United Kingdom, meaning more than 40 per cent of the UK population.

 These are the overall figures, according to population statistics available via the Internet:

 This data compilation was initiated by Philip Sutton.
 Various lists are being updated independently, including:

 » CEDAMIA’s list in chronological order (Adelaide, Australia):